UMassCDS/inatator/README.md

-# iNaturalist GeoModel Annotator Project
+# iNaturalist Geomodel Annotation Tool

-Run a web application for experts to annotate species range maps based on predictions from the [SINR/iNaturalist Geomodel](https://github.com/elijahcole/sinr).
+Our iNatator tool is a web application for experts to annotate species range maps based on predictions from the [Spatial Implicit Neural Representations (SINR)/iNaturalist Geomodel](https://github.com/elijahcole/sinr).
-This is the code base for the iNatator project that was apart of the Data Science for the Common Good program run by the Center for Data Science at UMass Amherst.
+This project started as part of the Data Science for the Common Good program run by the Center for Data Science at UMass Amherst.
+You can view [a demo video of the tool on Youtube](https://youtu.be/5KFIZr_pxLc?si=n2TNjMmTRC0qKoix) or see an overview of the approach in [our poster](docs/inaturalist_poster.pdf).

 Collaborators: Angela Zhu, Paula Navarrete, Sergei Pogorelov, Ozel Yilmazel